Dumbbell Contralateral Forward Lunge

 Frequently Asked Questions

-• What muscles does the Dumbbell Contralateral Forward Lunge work?
+• What muscles work hardest in Dumbbell Contralateral Forward Lunge?

-• Can beginners perform the Dumbbell Contralateral Forward Lunge?
+• Can beginners do Dumbbell Contralateral Forward Lunge?

-• What are the benefits of the Dumbbell Contralateral Forward Lunge?
+• What is the most common mistake with Dumbbell Contralateral Forward Lunge?

 Related Exercises